Need a robocall blocker? How to stop robocalls for good!

 Now the entire process can be done for FREE in just a couple of minutes on your phone or computer.
 Introducing Robo Revenge, the newest feature of DoNotPay, the world’s first AI lawyer.
 The tech portal Gizmodo reported on DoNotPay’s latest feature, stating the app can help you sue for up to $3,000 in damages for unwanted robocalls.
 Here’s how it works:

-- Open DoNotPay through the web app or get the iOS version
+- Open DoNotPay through the web app

 - Register your number on the “Do Not Call” list through the app